-This cluster is smaller but display some commercial intent.
+This cluster is smaller but displays some commercial intent.
 Thus, it’s always best to trigger their interest using intent signals and make them think that they need your product or service.
-With this group, you’ll need to start doing gentle follow ups.
+With this group, you’ll need to start doing gentle follow-ups.
 Focus more on consulting and giving advice.

 FP: Explore and Research